Liam105-AI/Oxford-AI-Summit_Loan-Application-E2E-Journey/README.md

 ## Repository Structure

 - `/oxford-submission/` - Technical implementation and academic submission materials
-- `/business-context/` - Strategic analysis of when and how this approach adds genuine business value
+- `/business-context/` - What I learned building this system and when agents actually make sense vs. hype

 ## What I Learned